NFL Punting Exempt Status To Hide Compensation

 The primary benefit for the NFL and the top issue is related to disclosure of executive compensation, Tenenbaum said.
 He was surprised that the NFL didn’t follow Major League Baseball’s example sooner.
 MLB changed from a 501(c)(6) to a limited liability corporation in 2008, ahead of the revised IRS Form 990 for nonprofits, which expanded executive compensation reporting.
-“They even stated at time that’s why were doing it,” he said.
-It’s unclear what tax impact there was on MLB when it dropped its tax-exempt status.
+“They even stated at the time that’s why they were doing it,” he said.
+It’s unclear what tax impact there was on MLB when it dropped tax-exempt status.

 “Frankly, it’s probably the right decision” by the NFL, to avoid yet another issue that has brought increased scrutiny over the years, from media, consumer groups and Capitol Hill.

 U.S. Rep. Jason Chaffetz (R-Utah) again introduced legislation in January that would eliminate the 501(c)(6) tax exemptions for professional sports organizations with annual revenues of more than $10 million.
 The bill would have affected the NFL, National Hockey League (NHL), and Professional Golf Association (PGA).